nancy-sun/unbounce-project-client/README.md

 # Industry hackathon project with unbounce

 https://unbounce.com/ is a local landing page builder in Vancouver.

-In this hackathon, we collaborated with the UX team to come up with a solution to attain high customer loyalty as Unbounce introduces new products and makes changes to features.
+This is a 1-day hackathon project.
+We worked with the UX team to come up with a solution to attain high customer loyalty as Unbounce introduces new products and makes changes to features.
+Won first place 🎉 with amazing teamwork and collaboration!

 ## Installation

-When pulled/forked, run `$ npm install` to install packages.
+Install `$ npm install`

-Run `$ npm start` to start the site.
+Start `$ npm start`

 ## Methods/Tools